• Skip to primary navigation

 My favorite holiday cookies are the classics like Butter Shortbread, dipped in chocolate, even better.
 Ginger Molasses Cookies and Pecan Finger Cookies always remind me of holidays with my grandma's.

-Some History about Grammie's Persimmon Cookies
+Some History of Grammie’s Persimmon Cookies

 Grammie was funny, loving, and cranky at times but oh so special.
 She and Denise had a bond that came from out of the blue.
 Denise can't explain precisely why they were so close; maybe kindred souls?
 Grammie never showed any favoritism amongst her grandchildren, but everyone just knew Denise was her favorite.
 They had an extraordinary bond.
 Grammie taught Denise to crochet, and she showered her with love.